 Setting the upper and lower limits of the axes

 Immediate below the 'Check Limits' line are the 2 lines highlighted below, 'Minimum Limits' and 'Maximum Limits'.
 Selecting these lines will create a similar dialog box to the 'Check Limits' dialog box, where a limit for each axis can be chosen.
 Once this is set, Cadfil will display an error message if the post processor shows that any of the data goes beyond the specified limit.
-The affected axis will be displayed in red in the Post-Post-Processor data
+The affected axis will be displayed in red in the Post-Processor data

 Setting limits by editing the .sm file

-It is possible to open the .sm file for the post-processor within a text editing document, an example of this is shown below.
+It is possible to open the .sm file for the post-processor within text editing software, an example of this is shown below.
 For each axis, a 'Check Limits' value of 1 is given to enable limit checking, or 0 to disable it for each axis.
 Then for each axis a minimum limit and maximum limit can also be specified.